 Adding stone mulches can create clattering effects.
 Gravel nicely crunches underfoot, as does wood chip mulch.
 Even the shifting sound of grass crumpling under your weight can be lovely.

 Consider the function of your ground-level material as well as its sound.
 If you’ve got rocky soil, the last thing you’ll want to do is to add more rocks.
 Wood chips add body to the soil but break down over time and require replacement.

 Areas with high traffic may need a different treatment.
 Paving stones can give you a steady surface to stroll across in these regions.
 Other mulches can be placed around them to prevent weed development.

 Be sure to add some form of weed blocker beneath your mulch or pathways.
 Landscaping fabric allows water to seep through while preventing weeds from developing.
 Although a thick layer of mulch may deal with most weeds, this stops even persistent ones.
 Even some cardboard layered underneath the pathways can act as a short-term weed deterrent.

 Low, broad-leafed plants can add another sound element.
 As you walk past, they create a soft sound as they brush against your legs.
-A slight overhang of plants over your pathways looks lush and invites sound in.
+A slight overhang of plants over your pathways looks lush, and invites sound in.

 Tempt The Wind With Plants And Toys